The Alliance for Pioneer Square strives to build Pioneer Square’s organizational development and advocacy capacity through:

 Public Restrooms: We continue to advocate for access to public restrooms across the district.

 Transportation, Infrastructure, and Construction: We actively track and seek to better understand the impacts of the following projects – Center City Connector, Waterfront Seattle Program, Sound Transit 3.
 Recommend the city develop a long-term infrastructure plan.
-We advocate for infrastructure the improves neighborhood access and usability including areaways, streets, sidewalks.
+Presently, we engaged in an ongoing advocacy campaign regarding Sound Transit’s West Seattle Ballard Link Extension project asking that 4th Ave S. as the preferred alternative for the Chinatown International District station.
+We also advocate for infrastructure the improves neighborhood access and usability including areaways, streets, sidewalks.

 City Hall Park: In November 2021, King County Executive Dow Constantine’s office announced an agreement with Seattle Mayor Jenny Durkan to transfer ownership of City Hall Park from the City of Seattle to the county in exchange for 14 properties throughout the city.
 In December 2021, the King County Council voted to approve the agreement without an amendment guaranteeing the park will remain a park site.
-The Alliance opposes the transfer of City Hall Park from the city to the county.
-In coordination with Real Change, Chief Seattle Club, the Seattle Parks Foundation, and Friends of Olmsted Parks, we continue to advocate to keep City Hall Park in city hands, and ask for the park to be re-opened, staffed, and activated immediately.
+The Alliance opposed the transfer of City Hall Park from the city to the county.
+In coordination with Real Change, Chief Seattle Club, the Seattle Parks Foundation, and Friends of Olmsted Parks, we advocated to keep City Hall Park in city hands, and ask for the park to be re-opened, staffed, and activated immediately.
+After nearly one year of advocacy by a coalition of parks and public space advocates led by the Alliance for Pioneer Square, City Hall Park will remain a City of Seattle park and will receive $2.3 million in the city’s 2023-2024 budget.

 Business District Resources: In April 2022, the Alliance in coordination with the U District Partnership, SODO BIA, CIDBIA, and the Ballard Alliance presented a series of programs and policies to address street level disorder in Pioneer Square and beyond, including: